malevitzch/configs/README.md

 # configs
-This repo exists as a convenient storage for my configs for commonly-available linux programs for portability.
+This repo exists as a convenient storage for my configs for commonly-available linux tools for portability.
-Three main modules are currently available, vim, tmux, and bash
+Four main modules are currently available: vim, nvim, tmux, and bash

 # todo:
 - add a vim plug installed checker